oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 	![ADW Service Console](images/database-actions.png)

-4. On the Database Actions page, go to the Development section and click **Oracle Machine Learning**.
+4. On the Database Actions page, go to the **Development** tab and click **Oracle Machine Learning**.
 This opens the Oracle Machine Learning sign in page.

 	![Development option in ADW Service Console](images/adb-dev-oml.png)